-Sample Site Plans-Your system at some time in the past has submitted to DENR a sampling plan that designated where you would be taking your ROUTINE samples.
-By March 31, 2016, you must submit an updated sampling plan that designates all of your ROUTINE, REPEAT, and GROUNDWATER RULE TRIGGERED (if applicable) sampling sites.
+Sample Site Plans-Your system at some time in the past has submitted to DANR a sampling plan that designated where you would be taking your ROUTINE samples.
+You must submit an updated sampling plan that designates all of your ROUTINE, REPEAT, and GROUNDWATER RULE TRIGGERED (if applicable) sampling sites.
 The repeat sample sites will remain as they did under the old TCR except there is no longer a fourth sample needed for systems serving less than 1000 people.
 The repeat sample sites are-

 On your sampling plans, you will need to

 designate these repeat sample sites for each of your routine sample sites.
 The sampling plan must be